WifiLast/framepack_test/FramePack/README - Kopie.md

 These knobs keep inference paths deterministic while allowing you to trade build time for runtime performance when deploying on constrained GPUs or exporting TorchScript modules.

-The software supports PyTorch attention, xformers, flash-attn, sage-attention.
-By default, it will just use PyTorch attention.
-You can install those attention kernels if you know how.
+The software supports PyTorch attention, xformers, flash-attn, and sage-attention. **SageAttention is now enabled by default** and will be installed automatically via requirements.txt (version 1.0.6).

-For example, to install sage-attention (linux):
+**Attention Backend Priority:**
+1. **SageAttention** (default, highest priority if installed)
+2. Flash Attention (if installed)
+3. Xformers (disabled by default, enable with `--xformers-mode standard`)
+4. PyTorch scaled_dot_product_attention (fallback)

+SageAttention provides excellent performance with minimal impact on output quality.
+If you experience any issues, you can uninstall it with:

-    pip install sageattention==1.0.6
+    pip uninstall sageattention

-However, you are highly recommended to first try without sage-attention since it will influence results, though the influence is minimal.

 # GUI